eduardo-ocampo/Astrodynamics/Classical_Orbital_Elements/Classical_Orbit_Elements.md

 **Figure 2.3** Orbits with Varying Eccentricity
 ```

-## Elements defing the orientation of the orbital plane in which the plane is embedded
+## Elements Defining the Orientation of the Orbital Plane in which the Plane is Embedded

-### Incliniation
+### Inclination

 TODO: Write a desciption